JohnCartoonist/OldDays-NBXlite-SpawnHuman-SPC-SSP-src/README.md

 OldDays, NBXlite and SpawnHuman return old things that were removed.
-NBXlite is fork of InsanityBringer's NoBiomesX.
+NBXlite is a fork of InsanityBringer's NoBiomesX
+(Also known as the Nostalgia Project, feel free to check out the original post here: https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-mods/1275124-1-0-0-no-biomes-x-very-dead-use-exalms-stuff)

 SSPC is a fork of simo_415's Single Player Commands 3.2.2.
 Everything in src/client/spc, bin/spc-* and bin-old/spc-* is licenced under GNU LGPLv3.

-To set this up:

-1. Download MCP.

-2. Decompile client using MCP.

-3. Clone this repository to **src-mods** directory.

-4. Go to **src-mods/build** and run **deploy.sh** script.
-(Or **deploy.bat** if you use Windows)

-5. It is ready.
-You may now recompile client and start it.

-To build a release, run **make.sh** script **in the MCP directory**.
-Not from src-mods/build!
-Resulting zips will be in **reobf/result2**.

-build/ln.exe source code can be found here: https://github.com/neosmart/ln-win